tt6746690/Courses/CSC369/lecture/w2/README.md

             + __[Atomic --__ reads content of memory word `lock` into register `RX` and then stores a nonzero value at mem addr `lock` __--Atomic]__
             + `lock`
                 + `= 0` any process may set it to `1`
+                    + resource available
                     + start read/write shared resources
                     + resets to `0` on exit
                 + `= 1`
+                    + resource taken already,
+                    + lock already set, program goes back to beginning and test again
+                    + sooner or later it will become zero (i.e. process in critical section finishes)
         + implementation
             + ![](2017-06-02-19-20-50.png)
                 + copies old value of `lock` to `register`